biosimulations/biosimulations/docs/users/viewing-projects.md

 ### Searching for projects
 ![search-projects](./images/search.png){align=right}
-Clicking on the the search icon at the top right of the page opens a search box.
+Clicking on the search icon at the top right of the page opens a search box.
 A search term, such as 'metabolism' can be entered in the search box.
 By default, the search term is searched against each [attribute](#selecting-attributes) of each project.
 Optionally, you can restrict the search to specific attributes.
 For example, if you want to search for projects that have the taxa 'Escherichia coli', you can enter 'taxa:Escherichia coli' in the search box.
 For attributes with spaces in the name, replace these spaces with "-".
 For example, the term "last-updated:2020" can be used to search for projects that contain the value "2020" in the ;last updated' attribute.
 A list of the available search fields is available in the [FAQs](faqs.md).

 ### Filtering projects